-Learning Outcomes Assessment Criteria When awarded credit for this unit, a learner will: Assessment of this learning outcome will require a learner to demonstrate that they can: Understand the principles of project management and their importance in successful project delivery.
+Learning Outcomes Assessment Criteria , Assessment of this learning outcome will require a learner to demonstrate that they can:

+Understand the principles of project management and their importance in successful project delivery.
 1.1 Analyse the scope, role and responsibilities of stewardship, teams and stakeholders.
 1.2 Evaluate the concept of value, quality and systems thinking and their benefits.
 1.3 Evaluate the characteristics of effective leadership and their potential impact on a project.
 1.4 Analyse the concepts of tailoring, uniqueness and complextity in project management.
 1.5 Evaluate approaches to risk identification and management, adaptability, resilience and change management.

-2. Understand the project lifecycle, project objectives, project success criteria and success factors.
-2.1 Analyse the stages of the project lifecycle and their interaction.2.2 Analyse the characteristics of effective project objectives, project plans and success criteria.
-3. Be able to analyse the range of established and innovative processes and methodologies for project planning, execution and control.
-3.1 Evaluate the requirements of project plans.3.2 Analyse the suitability of different tools and processes for project planning, execution and control.
+Understand the project lifecycle, project objectives, project success criteria and success factors.
+2.1 Analyse the stages of the project lifecycle and their interaction.
+2.2 Analyse the characteristics of effective project objectives, project plans and success criteria.
+Be able to analyse the range of established and innovative processes and methodologies for project planning, execution and control.
+3.1 Evaluate the requirements of project plans.
+3.2 Analyse the suitability of different tools and processes for project planning, execution and control.
 3.3 Analyse the requirements of effective close-outs.
 3.4 Evaluate contemporary project management issues and their implications.